New York judge issues limited gag order after Trump sends disparaging post about court clerk

 Trump wrote that it was “disgraceful” that Greenfield was working with the judge in the courtroom.

-Aside from that sideshow, with Trump voluntarily attending the trial for a second day, James' attorney questioned an accountant in an effort to build the state's case that Trump and others at his company had full control over the preparation of misleading and downright false financial statements at the heart of the case.
+Aside from that sideshow, with Trump voluntarily attending the trial for a second day — and planning on a third — James' attorney questioned an accountant in an effort to build the state's case that Trump and others at his company had full control over the preparation of misleading and downright false financial statements at the heart of the case.

 And Engoron set the record straight about a comment that the ex-president had touted as an important victory.